Articles, Conscious Consciousness, conscious relationships

 Parents and caretakers who love us meet our needs through actions, not words alone.
 Their behavior tells the nervous system, the heart, and the mind whether we matter.
 When they hold us, feed us, answer us, protect us, encourage us, and allow us to grow in our natural direction, we develop a deep sense that life can support us.
 When they fail to meet our needs, even when they say they love us, the child inside us may register something else.

-Before age five, a child may not have mature language for the pain of not feeling loved.
+Before age five, a child may not have mature language due to the pain of not feeling loved.
 Yet the child feels the truth in the body.
 A single incident, a repeated pattern, or a general atmosphere may lead the child to a terrifying inner conclusion: “Mommy does not love me,” “Daddy does not love me,” or “I am not loved as I am.”
 This thought can overwhelm a young child because the child depends on caretakers for survival.
 To avoid unbearable pain, the child may tuck the truth away and create defenses.

 Those defenses can take many forms.
 Some people talk constantly.
 Some act emotionless.
 Some threaten, perform, space out, play dumb, become brilliant, change the subject, please everyone, or become untouchable.
 Some defend through food, sex, substances, prayer, work, fantasy, illness, control, or constant distraction.
 These strategies once helped the child survive, but later they may distort adult relationships.

 Healing begins when we stop blaming the present for everything the past still filters.
-We can look gently at what happened.
+We can look at what happened gently.
 We can feel what the child could not finish feeling.
 We can distinguish lovers from mothers, partners from fathers, friends from old caretakers, and present reality from early imprint.
 We can give the body comfort, the heart expression, and the mind understanding.
 We can reclaim the spontaneous self that once needed love and still knows how to receive it.

 SIMPLE REFLECTION EXERCISES